 1305 East Superior Street | Architect: Oliver G. Traphagen | Built: 1889 | Lost: 1954

-One of the Zenith City’s most distinctive Romanesque Revival mansions, the Hartley’s brick-and-stone home stood poised on the banks of Chester Creek.
-It had arched windows trimmed in stone, four patterned brick chimneys, gables, porches, and triangular dormers bursting from its red tile roof.
-Inside, the twenty-one room house boasted ten fireplaces and was the first home in Duluth wired for electricity.
-It also had a primitive air conditioning system which carried fresh air to every room and a telephone-like intercom system—and a telephone as well.
-According to Mrs. Hartley, once during a visit by the Congdon family, Hartley “ripped the telephone off the wall” after it rang incessantly.
+By 1889 the Hartleys had two children and a third was on the way.
+That year they asked Oliver Traphagen to design a grand twenty-one-room house at the northeast corner of Thirteenth Avenue East and Superior Street, then the eastern end of the railway company’s Superior Street line.
+Perhaps the Zenith City’s most distinctive Romanesque Revival mansion, the Hartley’s red brick-and-brownstone home stood poised on the banks of Chester Creek.
+It featured Roman-arch windows trimmed in heavy stone, four patterned brick chimneys, gables, porches, and triangular dormers bursting from its red tile roof.
+The front porch was supported by columns topped with Romanesque capitals, and its entrance portico was topped with a triangular pediment field with an elaborate stone carving; similar carvings could be found within other exterior elements.
+The building’s western side featured a large porte cochère.
+Inside, the twenty-one-room house boasted ten fireplaces and is thought to be the first home in Duluth wired for electricity.
+It also included a primitive air conditioning system which carried fresh air to every room and a telephone-like intercom system—and a telephone as well.
+In the 1950s, the Hartley’s youngest daughter Judith Lewis told reporters that her father became so irritated at the telephone he had it removed.